This post is about things to do and see near Buckingham Palace, including things to do with kids, dining options as well as a sample itinerary.

 The huge lion statues are always a hit with kids, and the northern edge of Trafalgar Square is well known for their street performers - look out for artists, magicians, bubble-blowers and more.

-The London Dungeons take you through centuries of London’s gruesome history and includes a wild boat ride boat ride through the past.
+The London Dungeons take you through centuries of London’s gruesome history and includes a wild boat ride through the past.

-Featuring thousands of species of aquatic wildlife, the London Aquarium is great for the whole family.
-Especially look out for the rock pool where guests can touch sea anemone and starfish!
+Especially look for the rock pool where guests can touch sea anemone and starfish!

 Check out our post for how to get a 2FOR1 entry!